 Changes in antibody levels after vaccination and natural infection

-- **NEW** SARS-CoV-2 anti-spike IgG antibody responses after second dose of ChAdOx1 or BNT162b2 in the UK general population [MedrXiv, 16 September 2021; preliminary data for SAGE, 22 July 2021]
+- SARS-CoV-2 anti-spike IgG antibody responses after second dose of ChAdOx1 or BNT162b2 and correlates of protection in the UK general population [MedrXiv, 15 November 2021; previous version 16 September 2021; preliminary data for SAGE, 22 July 2021]

 - After second vaccination, BNT162b2 generated higher peak levels than ChAdOX1.
-Antibody levels declined faster at older ages than younger ages with BNT162b2, but were similar across ages with ChAdOX1.
-With both vaccines, prior infection significantly increased antibody peak level and half-life.
-Protection was estimated to last for 0.5-1 year after ChAdOx1 and >1 year after BNT162b2
+Antibody levels declined faster at older ages and in males with BNT162b2, but declines were similar across ages and sexes with ChAdOX1.
+Prior infection significantly increased antibody half-life with both vaccines.

-Anti-spike antibody response to natural SARS-CoV-2 infection in the general population [MedrXiv, 5 July 2021]
+Anti-spike antibody response to natural SARS-CoV-2 infection in the general population [Nature Communications 29 October 2021, MedrXiv, 5 July 2021]

 - Key findings: 24% of 7,256 participants who had positive swab SARS-CoV-2 PCR tests were ‘non-responders’, not developing anti-spike antibodies.
 These seronegative non-responders were older, had higher SARS-CoV-2 cycle threshold values during infection (i.e. lower viral burden), and less frequently reported any symptoms.

 - Among those who seroconverted, the estimated anti-spike IgG peak level was 7.3-fold higher than the level previously associated with 50% protection against reinfection, with higher peak levels in older participants and those of non-white ethnicity.
 The estimated anti-spike IgG half-life was 184 days, being longer in females and those of white ethnicity.
 Antibody levels associated with protection against reinfection likely last 1.5-2 years on average, with levels associated with protection from severe infection present for several years.